Scaling up food production: 12 dos and don’ts

 Regulatory compliance is not optional, and your business needs to adjust to the rules and regulations at state, local, and federal levels.
 It’s important to understand if your business falls under Food and Drug Administration or United States Department of Agriculture jurisdiction and to understand which regulations apply to you.

 At small production levels, keeping a kitchen clean and sanitary is relatively easy, but when you receive 20,000-gallon tanks of oil or are creating 5,000 gallons of product per hour, cleaning is more challenging.
-Food safety requires a commitment from the top down, and procedures must be in place to deal with all possible problems that can occur during production.
+Food safety requires a commitment from the top down, and procedures must be in place to deal with all possible problems that can occur during when scaling up food production.
 Without professional guidance, you can quickly get into regulatory trouble.
 Be sure to consider the following factors:

 - Is your facility built to standards, and is it able to handle more aggressive cleaning regimes?